 A financial planner who is a CFP's® has a fiduciary responsibility.
 In CFP Board's Code of Ethics in Section A-1, it states "a CFP® professional must act as a fiduciary, and therefore act in the best interests of the Client".
 This is the highest standard of professional responsibility.

 I would suggest most if not all individuals or households should meet with an independent qualified financial planner.
 Remember, it is not possible to know what you do not know and a CFP® is able to address all parts of the financial planning process.

-Finally, for those who, based on the above criteria, believe they are working an advisor, not a planner, engaging a planner to simply review the overall financial plan providing a second opinion could be beneficial.
+- Finally, for those who, based on the above criteria, believe they are working an advisor, not a planner, engaging a planner to simply review the overall financial plan providing a second opinion may be beneficial.